spatialaudio/multiple-stimuli-rating-gui-jupyter/README.md

 - ipywidgets 7.6.5
 - ABComparison Plugin v1.4.0

-A corrosponding yml file called `msrg_env.yml` is included with the repository.
+A corresponding yml file called `msrg_env.yml` is included with the repository.